 We know it is difficult to explain your super early stage business succinctly.
-We have received over 300 applications over the past 2 cohorts in London.
-With some of them we could tell which were obviously good or obviously bad.
-And then there’s those in the middle.
-Those tend to be promising but not described properly.
-Understanding what the author meant is not a great approach to assessing applications.
-The founders thought they did a great job but we just couldn’t understand them.
+We have received over 600 applications across the past 3 cohorts.
+With some of them we could tell which ones were obviously good or obviously bad.
+And then there are these in the middle.
+The startups in the middle tend to be promising but often the businesses are not described properly.
+Digging into what the author meant is not a great approach to assessing accelerator applications.
+The founders may have thought they did a great job but we just couldn’t understand them.

 This is why we decided to put together a guide to our open questions.
-But before we get into those in more detail, let’s discuss a few commonly valid points.
+But before we get into these in more detail, let’s discuss a few commonly valid points.

 1/ Language.
 Please be as clear as possible.
-Sales-y and buzzword-y language you may be using with customers wouldn’t quite work here.
-Accelerator programs are like bodyshop mechanics- we tear everything apart and then get it back together, but with better final result.
-If there are deal-breaker faults in your company, we will find it.
+Sales-y and buzzword-y language you may be using with customers and community wouldn’t quite work here.
+Accelerator programs are like bodyshop mechanics- we tear everything apart and then get it back together ending up with much better final result.
+If there are deal-breaking faults in your company, we will find it sooner or later.

 2/ Don’t rush through the application.
-We can tell if you rushed through it or if you’re just clear and concise.
+We can tell whether you rushed through it or if you’re clear and concise.
 A lot of people get a massive quality slump in their writing halfway through.
-Get up.
+Stand up.
 Take a break.
-Your draft will still be there.
+Go for a walk.
+Have a meal.
+Your F6S draft will still be there.

 3/ Don’t postpone until the very last second.
-We start selection about three weeks into applications and assess on a rolling basis.
-Offers are made after the deadline for applications but best to give you and us some time.
+We start selection about three weeks into applications first open and assess on a rolling basis.
+Provisional offers are also made as we go.
+Don’t leave it until the last second.

 How to use this guide